lowjungxuan98/Project_Management_App/README.md

 #### Step 1: Create a Virtual Private Cloud (VPC)

 1. In the AWS Console, go to **VPC** and select **Create VPC**.
-2. Configure your VPC settings according to the guide:
+2. Configure your VPC settings as shown:

    ![Create VPC](assets/create_vpc.png)

 #### Step 2: Create Subnets